 Yes, they are strong enough to perform daily activities, preparing foods, carving, slicing breads but may not be able to resist stress from powerful tasks like batoning, prying etc.

-4. What are the disadvantages of full tang?
+4. What are the disadvantages of a hidden tang?

 These knives can’t resist stress from heavy tasks and may not be durable.